 - 1. Some experience of contributing to research grant applications. - 2.
 Some experience of teaching and assessment. - 3.
 Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff. - 4.
-Interest in casual inference methods.
+Some experience in quantitative TB research. - 5.
+Some experience of health economic analyses.